abditake/Reading-Notes/class-01.md

  Designing Navigation:
  - Concise: The user should be able to navigate your webpage quickyl and effciently.
  - Clear: The user should never feel lost when viewing the webpage.
  - Selective: Your website shouldn't all its information on one page.
-Things like the login and contacts shouldn't clutter your main information
+Things like the login and contacts shouldn't clutter your main information<br>